Generic Name: fluocinolone acetonide

 Dosage Form: cream

-Fluocinolone Acetonide Cream USP 0.025% contains fluocinolone acetonide 0.25 mg/g in a water-washable aqueous base of butylated hydroxytoluene, cetyl alcohol, citric acid, edetate disodium, methylparaben and propylparaben (preservatives), mineral oil, polyoxyl 20 cetostearyl ether, propylene glycol, simethicone, stearyl alcohol, water (purified) and white wax.
+Fluocinolone Acetonide Cream, USP contains fluocinolone acetonide 0.25 mg/g in a water-washable aqueous base of butylated hydroxytoluene, cetyl alcohol, citric acid anhydrous, edetate disodium, methylparaben and propylparaben (preservatives), mineral oil, polyoxyl 20 cetostearyl ether, propylene glycol, purified water, simethicone emulsion, stearyl alcohol, and white wax.

 Topical corticosteroids share anti-inflammatory, anti-pruritic and vasoconstrictive actions.